-The purpose of the regulations in this chapter is to increase access to affordable, healthful, food for all, especially for those who may have limited options because of location, access, or income.
-The regulations encourage Community Gardens, Market Gardens, and food membership distribution at a scale that is appropriate to neighborhoods in an urban environment, and support small-scale agricultural use of land that is not otherwise developed.
-The regulations also recognize that the gardens and food membership organizations can help build a sense of community and offer increased opportunities to garden and to interact with neighbors.
+The purpose of these regulations is to increase access to affordable, healthful, food for all, especially for those who may have limited options because of location, access, or income.
+The regulations allow Community Gardens, Market Gardens, and food membership distribution at a scale that is appropriate to neighborhoods in an urban environment.
+The regulations also recognize that the gardens and food membership organizations can help build a sense of community.